625-777 Pacific St rezoning application

 Will the sidewalk connecting Howe St to Pacific be preserved?
 That is, the sidewalk just to the west of The Maddox and between the Maddox and the on ramp of the bridge?
 Thank you.

-janet dowis asked almost 3 years ago
+janet dowis asked over 3 years ago

 The City Engineering Department has not yet finalized sidewalk design for this area, as the final design will be dependent on the form proposed in future development permit applications for this site.